phpDocumentor/guides/docs/extension/templates.rst

     :lineos:
     :emphasize-lines: 29-35

-It is recommended to always extend an existing template so that the base templates twig files can be used as fallback for non-defined specific template files.
+It is recommended to always extend an existing template so that the Twig files of the base templates can be used as fallback for non-defined specific template files.

 In order to extend the default bootstrap theme, require the according base